Liability Car Insurance Explained

 If you don’t have high enough liability limits, another driver in an accident can sue you for injuries or property damage that exceed your policy limits.

-For example, let’s say you t-bone someone with a brand-new vehicle.
+For example, let’s say you t-bone someone and damage their brand-new vehicle.
 Keep in mind that the average cost of a new car — more than $48,000 in 2023, according to Consumer Reports — is higher than many state-mandated property damage limits.
 In this scenario, you caused injuries to the driver and passenger, totaling $75,000 in medical bills, rehabilitation, and lost wages.
 The other car is totaled, and its actual cash value is $30,000.

 You only have state minimum coverage, which is 25/50/25: $25,000 in bodily injury coverage per person, $50,000 in bodily injury coverage per accident, and $25,000 in property damage coverage.
 Since the vehicle damage and injuries total over your coverage limits, the other party sues for the extra amount.